araex/mitk-gem/README.md

 License
 --------
 GPLv3 (See LICENSE.txt).
-This is required because of the use of Kolmogorov's code.
+This is required because of the use of Kolmogorovs and Dorias code.

 Build notes
 ------------------